Ab initio study of Proximity-Induced Superconductivity in PbTe/Pb heterostructures: PbTe/Pb Heterostructure: Normal state

 \section{PbTe/Pb Heterostructure: Normal state}

 PbTe and Pb \{001\} planes are not commensurate.
 Hence, in order to build the HS, it is necessary to introduce strain into the unit cell of both materials.
-We employ 15 PbTe and 11 Pb layers, which ensures that the DOS in the central region of PbTe (layers 6--7 Figure~\ref{fig:pbtepbmodel}a) and Pb (layers 21--22 Figure~\ref{fig:pbtepbmodel}a) matches the corresponding bulk values.
-We examined a range of strain from $\sim$1\% to $\sim$9\% on the PbTe side, and $\sim$ -8\% to $\sim$ -0.4 on the Pb side, relaxing the atomic positions for each configuration.
-We denote strain in the HS with a pair of numbers referring to strain on PbTe and Pb, respectively.
-We focused on the HS with 4\% strain on PbTe and -5\% strain on Pb, namely (4, -5).
+We employ 15 PbTe and 11 Pb layers, ensuring that the DOS in the central region of PbTe (layers 6--7 Fig~\ref{fig:pbtepbmodel}.(a)] and Pb [layers 21--22 Fig~\ref{fig:pbtepbmodel}.(a)] matches the corresponding bulk values.
+We examined a range of strain from $\sim$1\% to $\sim$9\% on the PbTe side, and $\sim$ -8\% to $\sim$ -0.4\% on the Pb side, relaxing the atomic positions for each configuration.
+We denote strain in the HS by a pair of numbers referring to strain on PbTe and Pb, respectively.
+In the following, we focus on the HS with 4\% strain on PbTe and -5\% strain on Pb, namely (4, -5).

-In the normal state, the bands (Figure~\ref{fig:pbtepb_bands}a) cross the Fermi level, resulting in a metallic heterostructure with visible band splitting (mostly near the $M$ point) due to hybridization between PbTe and Pb states.
+In the normal state, the bands [Fig.~\ref{fig:pbtepb_bands}.(a)] cross the Fermi level, resulting in a metallic heterostructure with visible band splitting (mostly near the $M$ point) due to hybridization between PbTe and Pb states, coupling the SC and SM.
 To prove this, we remove the interaction between PbTe and Pb by setting their coupling to zero in the Kohn Sham Hamiltonian.
-The resulting band structure (Figure~\ref{fig:pbtepb_bands}b) does not exhibit any splitting.
-We highlight the PbTe contribution to the electronic structure with dark red points in (Figure~\ref{fig:pbtepb_bands}b), proving that the states near the Fermi energy predominantly belong to the semiconductor.
+The resulting band structure [Fig.~\ref{fig:pbtepb_bands}.(b)] does not exhibit any splitting.
+We highlight the PbTe contribution to the electronic structure with dark red points in [Fig.~\ref{fig:pbtepb_bands}.(b)], proving that the states near the Fermi energy predominantly belong to the semiconductor.

 The interaction between the two materials leads to variation in chemical bonds and relative atomic positions near the interface, along with charge transfer from PbTe to Pb.
 Using Mulliken charge analysis~\cite{mulliken1955electronic}, we compute the variation of charge $\Delta Q$ on PbTe ($Q_{PbTe}$) and Pb ($Q_{Pb}$) in the HS with respect to their freestanding nominal values.
-We find a depletion of charge on PbTe indicating an electron transfer from the PbTe to the Pb side of the HS (Supporting Information, Figure\ref{fig:mulliken}).
+We find a depletion of charge on PbTe indicating an electron transfer from the PbTe to the Pb side of the HS (Table~\ref{tab:mulliken} and Fig.\ref{fig:mulliken}).
+The presence of PbTe states crossing the Fermi level and the moderate charge transfer towards Pb, indicate an intermediate-strength coupling regime between the two materials.